CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 **Pros:**
 * Has intuitive user interface
 * Provides statistical analysis to track daily/monthly/yearly statistics
-* Able to categorize tasks
+* Is able to categorize tasks
-* Able to prioritize tasks
+* Is ale to prioritize tasks
-* Able to set task reminders <br>
+* Is able to set task reminders <br>

 **Cons:**

-* Hard to organize when there is a large number of tasks <br>
+* Is hard to organize when there is a large number of tasks <br>

 **Summary**